-As a symbol of gratitude, Chelsea Pensioners Tony Hunt and Mike Shanahan have distributed portions of the replica Wedding Cake produced for HM The Queen’s 70th Wedding Anniversary celebrations earlier this year – a gift to the Chelsea Pensioners from Le Cordon Bleu School.
+As a symbol of gratitude, Chelsea Pensioners Tony Hunter and Mike Shanahan have distributed portions of the replica Wedding Cake produced for HM The Queen’s 70th Wedding Anniversary celebrations earlier this year – a gift to the Chelsea Pensioners from Le Cordon Bleu School.

 Head of Catering & Hospitality at the Royal Hospital, Sachin Nair, has said about his staff: “Catering staff at the Royal Hospital spend much of the 25th preparing and serving food.
 But it is worth it, to know we are providing a festive experience and enabling companionship for those who otherwise would be spending Christmas alone.”

 Chelsea Pensioner Tony, who will be at the Royal Hospital on Christmas Day, has said: “I’m so thankful for the work put in to make the day special for us – a lot of Pensioners would have been isolated if not for the great efforts of the Royal Hospital staff during the festive period.
 And it’s not just catering either, there’s of course the care staff who will be here making sure those who need a bit more care won’t go without.”